|

 The first time I experienced how much fun it was to give old items new life, I remember hearing all of the ladies talking about the projects they had completed.
 Like I said, I think I was the only one who learned the process that night.
 Some had even chalk painted all of their kitchen cabinets!

-I know many of you have probably painted many things.
-I would love to see them!
+If not, what chalk paint project will you try first?
 Please share them in the comments so we can all see and get ideas.

-Related Post
+Related Posts

 Getting the Perfect Backyard She Shed

-Until next week,
+Until next time,

 A delicate circular floral wreath encircles the message "have a grace & joy-filled day—controlling the tongue!" with the name "susan" below, all depicted in soft brown and green